csoroz/CIPs/CIP-1694/README.md

 This document describes an ambitious change to Cardano governance.
 We propose to implement the changes via **one hard fork**.

-In the follwowing sections, we give more details about the various implementation work items that have already been identified.
+In the following sections, we give more details about the various implementation work items that have already been identified.
 In addition, the final section exposes a few open questions which will need to be finalized.
 We hope that those questions can be addressed through community workshops and discussions.

 #### Ratification of this proposal

-The ratification of this proposal is something of a circular problem: we need some governance framework in order to agree on what the final governance framework should be.
+The ratification of this proposal is something of a circular problem: we need some form of governance framework in order to agree on what the final governance framework should be.
 As has been stated many times, CIPs are not authoritative, nor are they a governance mechanism.
 Rather, they describe technical solutions that have been deemed sound (from a technical standpoint) by community of experts.

 CIP-1694 arguably goes beyond the usual scope of the CIP process and there is a strong desire to ratify this CIP through _some process_.
 However, that process is yet to be defined and it remains an open question.
-The final process is likely to be a blend of various ideas, such as:
+The final ratification process is likely to be a blend of various ideas, such as:

 - [ ] Gather opinions from community-held workshops, akin to the Colorado workshop of February-March 2023.
 - [ ] Exercise voting actions on a public testnet, with sufficient participation.